mayureshnw/pyserve/README.md

 4. run `python3 main.py django_app:app`

 djangoapp is a functional django application, you can use the above commend to test it out

+WARNING:
+multiprocessing `spawn`s a process as opposed to forking making it significantly slower.
+On UNIX machines, however it does fork.
+The benchmark was against the server running on a nix machine